-From the architect.
+Text description provided by the architects.
 Tighthouse is the first certified Passive House in NYC and represents the next wave of residential living that out-performs the vast majority of homes in the US.
-This retrofitted row home originally built in 1899 but substantially upgraded in 2012–one hundred-thirteen years later–performs with 90% less heating energy and 75% less energy use overall compared to the standard home.
+This retrofitted row home originally built in 1899 but substantially upgraded in 2012--one hundred-thirteen years later--performs with 90% less heating energy and 75% less energy use overall compared to the standard home.

 The house includes solar thermal for hot water and solar photovoltaic panels that help to supply site energy to the home after the Passive House design has already greatly minimized the energy requirements (so fewer solar panels required!).
 Tighthouse is being monitored to learn more about its performance and enables us to work to improve it and future Passive House projects.
 So far 30% of the home’s energy usage is provided by the solar panels on site.